Public Records & Services in Ooltewah

 Ooltewah's local economy is diverse, with key employers spanning the healthcare, education, and retail sectors.
 The city is home to CHI Memorial Hospital Ooltewah, a major regional medical facility that serves as one of the area's largest employers.
 Ooltewah is the site of the main campus for Collegedale-based Southern Adventist University, a private liberal arts institution that provides educational and economic opportunities for the community.

-The retail scene in Ooltewah is anchored by several large commercial developments, including the Ooltewah Marketplace and Cambridge Square, which house a variety of national chains and local businesses catering to the needs of People.
+The retail scene in Ooltewah is anchored by several large commercial developments, including the Ooltewah Marketplace and Cambridge Square, which house a variety of national chains and local businesses catering to the needs of residents.

 Elections & Voter Records